BrickBot/BrickBot.github.io/index.md

 # Welcome to BrickBot!
 The page provides an index to the repositories comprising the BrickBot organization, as well as links to related resources.

-All projects imported to GitHub have been curated to varying degrees as part of the import process.
+All projects imported to this GitHub organization have been curated to varying degrees as part of the import process.
 Please feel free to join and contribute in whatever way you can, whether that might be cleaning up or updating documenation, converting text files to Markdown, setting up wikis, or updating code to work with the latest host platforms.